yh-sg/Fundamental/GeneralKnowledge/webSecurity/csp&owasp/readme.md

 - With this policy defined, the browser simply throws an error instead of loading script from any other source.
 ###### Why CDN?
 Some attacks bypass SOP by tricking a site to deliver malicious code like XSS.
 Browser trusts the source of the content and XSS exploit the trust of content received from the server.

-e.g. Wants all content to come from the site's own origin, restrict audio or video media to trusted providers, but not JavaScript or other potentially dangerous content etc...
+e.g. Wants all content to come from the site's own origin, restrict only allow audio or video media to trusted providers, but not JavaScript or other potentially dangerous content etc...

 ---